 Threats & Synergies

 A little demon.
 This champ still confuses me to this day.
 He's a sneaky dog that can get a gank off earlier than you, and is just a menace the entire game.
-I usually ban him if someone else bans Udyr.
+This is usually my ban these days.

 Nunu & Willump